Skip to content

 Mark’s family and friends have rallied around his cause for the children of Ukraine.
 Mark looks to God as the true Director of his work.
 As the founder of MUCH, he acknowledges that MUCH is a big team, both in America and in Ukraine, and he is only a part of it.

 In January 2012, Mark married Sveta, a Ukrainian woman with a passion for children equal to his own.
-He now has two children and four grandchildren.
+He now has two children and seven grandchildren.

 Sveta has a degree in nursing from the medical college in Mykolaiv, Ukraine, and additional training as a massage therapist.
 She has worked in the Ukrainian sanatorium facility as a massage therapist.
 She worked at the Port of the city of Mykolaiv for seventeen years.
 Now, Sveta works as Mark’s assistant and translator.